apache/incubator-hugegraph/APACHE_PROPOSAL.md

 #### Reliance on Salaried Developers:

-Most of the developers are paid by their employer to contribute to this project, but given some volunteer developers and the committers' sense of ownership for the code, the project would continue without issue if no salaried developers contributed to the project.
+Most of the developers are paid by their employer to contribute to this project, but given some volunteer developers and the committers' sense of ownership for the code, the project would continue without issue even if no salaried developers contributed to the project.

 #### Relationships with Other Apache Products: